-- 20. A new Well Handled maneuver allows troops to change front by wheeling up to 90-degrees. - 21.
-A new Tardy maneuver allows troops the option to full move in disorder instead of a half move in good order. - 22.
-A new Hasty maneuver allows infantry to form a hasty square when charged by enemy cavalry. - 23.
+- 16. A new Well Handled maneuver allows a unit changing formation from a field, march or storming column to deploy to the front into line or open order and hold position. - 17.
+A new Well Handled maneuver allows troops to change front by wheeling up to 90-degrees. - 18.
+A new Tardy maneuver allows troops the option to full move in disorder instead of moving a half move in good order - 19.
+Mexican cavalry cannot charge if it full moves in disorder. - 20.
+Disordered Mexican cavalry cannot counter charge with a Hasty maneuver. - 21.
+A new Hasty maneuver allows infantry to form a hasty square when charged by enemy cavalry. - 22.
 A new Hasty maneuver allows a skirmish line to evade charging enemy infantry.
 The evading unit must full retreat broken.